GlebBatykov/theater/README.md

 The priority is set using the PriorityGenerator class.

-Creating an actor with a priority mailbox (in the example, messages of type String have a higher priority than messages of type int), sending messages to it.
+Creating an actor with a priority mailbox (in the example, messages of type String have a higher priority than messages of type int), sending messages to it:

 ```dart
 // Create actor class